Bringing you the latest news & resources in eye health

 Treating amblyopia usually involves placing a patch on the normal eye to make the weaker eye work harder.
 If a patch doesn’t work, drops may be used.

-Of course, long-sightedness, short-sightedness or astigmatism can also develop in young children.
-The first signs are usually if a child is sitting too close to the TV or holding a book closely to their eyes.
-Teachers can also pick up clues from the classroom.
-Glasses will help the child participate in school and enjoy his or her playtime.
+Of course, refractive errors such as long-sightedness, short-sightedness or astigmatism can also develop in young children.
+The first signs spotted by parents and teachers are if a child is sitting too close to the TV or holding a book very close to their eyes when reading.
+Glasses can be prescribed to correct the error, which often leads to better engagement in activities at school and at home.

 If a parent thinks there is an issue, it’s important to seek help.
-The sooner we can take action, the better the outcome.
-And the better the outcome, the happier the child – and the parents.
+The sooner an eye care specialist can take action, the better the outcome – and the better the outcome, the happier the child (and the parents).

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.